Random Ridge Winery

 Bill still likes the synergy of his hours upon hours spent in the vineyard, the shoulder-against-the-wheel daily grind, watching the slow-ripening grapes during their long hang-time.
 “There is harmony in walking the rows, replanting vines lost to phylloxera in the 90s, riding tractor, smelling the earth, keeping an eye out for possible new pests, getting into the rhythm of the work, — sometimes it’s mindless but it gives my brain great freedom to move.”

-And there are always other creative pursuits that keep him busy: consulting with friends (“unpaid consultants”) that have a more scientific background; responding to wine orders; checking in with distributors and brokers; dreaming up label designs; fulfilling governmental compliance work; and endless ranch maintenance and construction projects.
+And there are always other creative pursuits that keep him busy: consulting with friends (“unpaid consultants”) that have a more scientific background; responding to wine orders; checking in with distributors and brokers; dreaming up label designs; governmental compliance work; and endless ranch maintenance and construction projects.

-Since 1992, Bill has also sharecropped Zinfandel vines in the Sonoma Valley from which he produces the classic Old Wave Zinfandel.
+Beginning in 1992, Bill has also sharecropped Zinfandel vines in the Sonoma Valley from which he produces the classic Old Wave Zinfandel.
 One reviewer noted, “there is something fresh and unique about this winemaker and his Zinfandel ...
 Brambly earth and pepper spice aromas surround the intense berry fruit.
 Deep pitched flavors of the darkest and most succulent berries mixed with a floral root spice reminds you of licking your fingers after picking fresh blackberries.”

 it snows on the ridge a few days a year; emile and zane sledding 1989